 Senior trip leader

 Kate’s life has revolved around being in the camp and outdoor industry.
 As a girl, she attended a Girl Scout and YMCA summer camp; she’d go on to work at the latter as a counselor during high school.
-She graduated with a bachelor’s degree in museum studies, natural resource recreation, and religious studies from Michigan State University.
-Since, she’s been an outdoor educator at Pali Institute in the San Bernardino Mountains; an environmental science educator at NatureBridge in Santa Monica; and an outdoor educator at the Ashokan Center in New York’s Catskills.
-She is a wilderness first responder and is returning to Bold Earth for her third year as a trip leader.
+Since college, she’s been an outdoor educator at Pali Institute in the San Bernardino Mountains; an environmental science educator at NatureBridge in Santa Monica; and an outdoor educator at the Ashokan Center in New York’s Catskills.
+She is returning to Bold Earth for her third year as a trip leader.

 - What was the last big trip you took?
 This past year, I spent eight months traveling, living, and working in the New Zealand wilderness.
 I’ve never before had the chance to explore such a ecologically diverse and wild place, and I had a blast hiking through rain forests, wading across icy glacial rivers, backpacking over the tussock-covered Southern Alps, and making friends with like eight million sheep.